-Watermelon is a refreshing, ripe fruit, err, veggie, that is the perfect summer treat for us humans.
+Watermelon is a refreshing fruit that is the perfect summer treat for us humans.
 But is it safe to feed it to your hamster?
 Yes, it is!
 All kinds of hamsters, including Dwarf, Robo, and Syrian hamsters can safely consume watermelon in moderation.

-If you want to learn more about the health benefits of watermelon for your hamster, how much you should feed him, and what parts of a watermelon he can safely eat, keep reading to learn more.
+If you want to learn more about the health benefits of watermelon for your hamster, how much you should feed them, and what parts of a watermelon they can safely eat, keep reading to learn more.

 Watermelon Health Benefits

-The watermelon truly lives up to its name because it’s nearly 100% water!
-As expected, this veggie is also low in fat and only contains around 43 calories per cup.
+The watermelon truly lives up to its name because it’s over 90% water!
+As expected, this fruit is also low in fat 1.

 Possible Risks of Feeding Watermelon to Your Hamster

 Despite having tons of healthy perks for your pet, there are some risks to feeding watermelon to your hamster.
 These can include: